-Since a few months, I’m an owner of my first ever telescope – the Sky-Watcher Evostar 72ED.
-I have been looking for a beginner astrophotography telescope for a few months (as an upgrade from a telephoto lens to a longer focal length), and when the time to choose finally came, I went with the Evostar 72ED.
+For several months, I have been the owner of my first ever telescope - the Sky-Watcher Evostar 72ED.
+I have been looking for a beginner astrophotography telescope for a few months (as an upgrade from a Rokinon 135mm F/2 telephoto lens to a longer focal length), and when the time to choose finally came, I went with the Evostar 72ED.
 There were two deciding factors to determine when picking up a telescope for me: optical quality and weight.
 The glass quality is crucial for astrophotography in general, and the weight aspect is significant to me because I wanted to use the telescope on my portable equatorial mount (Fornax LighTrack II), which has a rather small load capacity.
 So how well the Sky-Watcher Evostar 72ED telescope fits my needs and what

 |Telescope||Sky-Watcher Evostar 72ED|

 |Construction||2-element ED lens with MHC Multi-Coating|

 |Tube weight||4.3 pounds / 1,96 kg|

 What comes in the box

 The supplied case is solid.
 There are keys included, so you can safely secure your astrophotography gear.

 What comes not

 There is no finderscope included, no eyepieces, no diagonal, and no field flattener.
 This telescope is not straight-from-the-box-ready neither for stargazing nor astrophotography.
 You have to buy some additional accessories on your own (more on that later).